akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “The king hunts in Rockingham Forest,” the messenger proclaimed, unrolling a small parchment *writ*.

 Whenever the king travelled, landholders such as Harold were expected to provide *purveyance*: food and supplies for the royal household.
 Rockingham was the King's forest, and the King’s forest had its own laws.
 A man might lose a hand for taking the King’s deer, yet a king might take from a man without apology.
+The servant held the paper high in the air.

 “This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.”